 A popular local snack in Singapore, Ang Ku Kueh (in Hokkien), also known as 红龟粿 in Chinese, and literally translated as ‘red tortoise cake’ is a traditional Chinese sweet or savoury snack that is typically eaten for breakfast or anytime of the day or teabreak.
-It’s made of glutinous rice flour and filled with sweet or savoury paste fillings such as mung bean paste, sesame paste, peanut paste, pandan coconut filling and more.
+It’s made of glutinous rice flour and filled with sweet or savoury paste fillings such as mung bean paste, chestnut paste, sesame paste, peanut paste, pandan coconut filling and more.

 The classic ang ku kueh is red in colour, shaped like a tortoise (hence the name ‘red tortoise cake’), and imprinted with auspicious Chinese characters such as 寿 (longevity), 福 (fortune), 吉祥 (auspicious).
 During joyous occasions such as an elderly’s birthday, a baby first month celebration or Chinese religious rituals, it is not uncommon to see this snack being offered during prayers or served as gift to guests.
 You will also find other colours such as green, purple, orange, yellow, blue or even multi-coloured ang ku kuehs.

 Here’s my rendition of the classic ang ku kueh that is sugar-free.
 The deep red colour of the skin comes from blending and extracting the concentrated juice of the beetroot.
 I’ve also tried boiling the beetroot and sieved out the fruit to extract the juice and it yields a pretty nice pink.
 I’ve made the red ang ku kueh wrapped with sugar-free peanut paste as well as sweet sugar-free mung bean paste.
 Both taste great, as I made my own paste, I was able to substitute the sugar with Stevia sweetener or Monk Fruit sweetener, slightly more ideal for people who are conscious of sugar intake.